guillemsenabre/NewsWebCrawler/README.md

 # Check the project

-This project is still under development.
+This project is still **under development**.
 If you want to take a look follow the steps below:

-1. Clone this repository into a local folder `git clone https://github.com/BakiRhina/NewsWebCrawler.git`
+1. Clone this repository into a local folder `git clone https://github.com/guillemsenabre/NewsWebCrawler.git`

 2. Using your terminal travel to the folder where you cloned the repo `cd path/to/your/local/folder/NewsWebCrawler/`